fhmwg/current-tags/essential-overview.md

 The key metadata properties used in this recommendation are listed below.
 The full XML of the XMP metadata contains a variety of RDF/XML structures to help represent concepts like "any number of" substructures and "human language of" strings, which are not included in this summary.

-What follows uses the following namespace abbreviations:
+What follows uses the following namespace abbreviations for XMP metadata :

 | Prefix            | URI or Reference                                                        |
 | :------------     | :--------------------------------------------------------- |